New speakers are added continuously. Please check back to see the latest updates to the agenda.

-Laura Baldwin started with O’Reilly Media in October 2001 as Chief Financial Officer and added Chief Operating Officer to her responsibilities in October 2004.
-She became O’Reilly’s first President in March 2011.
-Laura is largely attributed with managing O’Reilly through the tech downturns of the past decade and is currently responsible for O’Reilly’s worldwide businesses.
-Prior to O’Reilly she was a consultant to the publishing industry through BMR Associates and managed several large consulting engagements across all genres of publishing.
-Laura’s publishing career started at Chronicle Books the large, premiere publisher of popular culture, art, and children’s books as well as gift products where she served as CFO for ten years, establishing Chronicle’s successful distribution business as well as helping bring Chronicle’s...
-Read More.
+Laura Baldwin started with O’Reilly Media in October 2001 as chief financial officer and added chief operating officer to her responsibilities in October 2004.
+She became O’Reilly’s first president in March 2011.
+Laura successfully managed O’Reilly through the tech downturns of the past decade and is currently responsible for O’Reilly’s worldwide businesses.
+Prior to O’Reilly, she was a consultant to the publishing industry through BMR Associates and managed several large consulting engagements across all genres of publishing.
+Laura’s publishing career started at Chronicle Books, the large, premier publisher of popular culture, art, and children’s books and gift products, where she served as CFO for 10 years, establishing Chronicle’s successful distribution business and helping bring Chronicle’s gift business to market.

 Amanda Barbara is the development director of Pubslush, a global, crowdsourcing publishing platform for authors to raise funds and gauge the initial audience for new book ideas.
 Pubslush also operates an independent imprint that acquires books from the platform, and for every book sold, donates a children’s book to a child in need.
 Amanda earned a bachelors degree in Public Relations and Creative Writing at the University of Miami in Florida.
 She has worked as a Corporate Account Manager for Big Geyser and a Leisure Sales Coordinator for the Fairmont Hotels and Resorts.
 She started her career in the Media and Community Relations Department at Macy’s.
 In her free time, she enjoys running, reading, and spending time with her family.